Changanyuexia/RAG_Reviewer/README.md

 Fine-tuning code comes from: https://github.com/hiyouga/LLaMA-Factory/tree/main

+And we provide the json file for prompt in fine-tuning.

 The input of Generator should be the best performer of retriever.
 In this case, it is gpm_retriever.

 prompt_review_generate.py is for generating prompts.